No Crystal Stair

 Illustrator: R. Gregory Christie

-R. Gregory Christie's illustrations have earned him many awards, including a Caldecott Honor, many Coretta Scott King Honors, and multiple spots on the New York Times' annual Best Illustrated Children's Books lists.
+R. Gregory Christie’s illustrations have earned him many awards, including a Caldecott Honor, many Coretta Scott King Honors, and multiple spots on the New York Times’ annual Best Illustrated Children’s Books lists.
+He has been a guest speaker at conferences and libraries and teaches after school art programs all over the world.
 He lives in Georgia.

 Lerner eSource™ offers free digital teaching and learning resources, including Common Core State Standards (CCSS) teaching guides.
 These guides, created by classroom teachers, offer short lessons and writing exercises that give students specific instruction and practice using Common Core skills and strategies.
 Lerner eSource also provides additional resources including online activities, downloadable/printable graphic organizers, and additional educational materials that would also support Common Core instruction.
 Download, share, pin, print, and save as many of these free resources as you like!